Maximum Grain Revenue Entitlements for Crop Year 2021–2022

-OTTAWA – December 22, 2021 – In a determination issued today, the Canadian Transportation Agency (CTA) ruled that revenues of the Canadian National Railway Company (CN) were above and the Canadian Pacific Railway Company (CP) were below their maximum grain revenue entitlements for the crop year 2020–2021.
+OTTAWA – December 22, 2022 - In a determination issued today, the Canadian Transportation Agency (CTA) ruled that revenues of both the Canadian National Railway Company (CN) and the Canadian Pacific Railway Company (CP) were above their respective maximum grain revenue entitlements for the crop year 2021–2022.

-CN now has 30 days to pay the amount by which it exceeded its 2020–2021 revenue entitlement and a five percent penalty of $119,984.
+CN and CP now have 30 days to pay the amount by which they exceeded their 2021–2022 revenue entitlements, in addition to a five percent penalty of $153,404 for CN and $118,189 for CP.
 Regulations require these payments to go to the Western Grains Research Foundation.
 This foundation is a farmer-financed and directed organization to fund research that benefits Prairie farmers.

 Determining the Maximum Revenue Entitlement